tidyverse/tidyverse.org/content/blog/dplyr-1-1-0-is-coming-soon/index.md

 </div>

 This is because their birthday occurred before the first party date, `2022-01-10`, so there wasn't any "previous party" to match them to.
-To fix this, it's better to be explicit about the quarter start/end dates when performing the join:
+It's a little easier to fix this if we are explicit about the quarter start/end dates that form the ranges to look for matches in:

 <div class="highlight">